evgmsk/ng3-tour/README.md

-# Ng-Tour
+# ng3-Tour

-An Angular Tour (Ng-tour) light library is **built entirely** in Angular and allows you easily master guide for your users through your site showing them all the sections and features including **lazily loaded**.
+An Angular Tour (ng3-tour) light library is **built entirely** in Angular and allows you easily master guide for your users through your site showing them all the sections and features including **lazily loaded**.

 **For Angular 2+ (2, 4, 5, 6, 7, 8)**

 ## Installation

-    npm install --save ng-tour
+    npm install --save ng3-tour

 ## Usage